The Italian Almond Cookie

 “Quando altro non c’è …”

-As time marched on, we were able to purchase peeled and slivered almonds pulse them through a food processor and save ourselves of all that time and effort!
-Yet, again, strangely sad, those times and making memories came during the waiting and the processing.
-The conversations, the laughs, the catching up happened in that labour.
+As time marched on, this recipe became easier as we were able to purchase peeled and slivered almonds, pulse them through a food processor.
+Convenient?
+Yes, but also devoid of opportunities of extra love effort that goes into making any great dish.
+In some way I feel I miss out in the making of greater memories, of the conversation or moments had during the waiting and the processing.
+The laughs, the old world wisdom happens in that labour.
 I guess that is why, I have written the recipe the way I learned it, while also updating some of the technical steps for convenience.
-We all like convenience.

 Prep Time: 15 minutes (longer if you choose to blanch and grind your own almonds)